-Chris said a lot of those rumors stem from his days in Soundgarden, when he and the band were trying to look cool and indifferent in front of each other during interviews.
+Chris Cornell came in to promote his new solo record, which got Howard and Robin talking about how Chris reportedly used to be a difficult guy to interview.
+Once in the studio, Chris said a lot of those rumors stem from his days in Soundgarden when he and the band were trying to look cool and indifferent in front of each other.

 Chris said he started writing songs at 9, but "being famous came much later."
 Chris claimed before he began singing at 21, he was the drummer in about 10 "horrible" bands.
 Despite the quality of the music, Chris said the second he stepped on stage with any band girls' attitudes toward him changed.